Sign up for Rigos

 b.
 Do Marked Questions Last: After the skipped questions are completed, go through the marked questions to determine if you see anything new.
 The questions you have completed may have jogged your memory or otherwise given you good reason to believe an answer change is warranted.
 If the uncertainty is still present don’t change your first judgment.
 It is probably your best shot at the correct answer.

 20% to 30% of the exam will use a question-answer format focusing on work-related situations.
-Two testlets of 30 to 50 minutes are expected for each section except BEC.
+Three testlets with 8 task-based simulations are expected for each section except BEC which will now have 4 task-based simulation questions.
 Relational case studies may require research, but the necessary research databases will be given on the screen.
-We believe that many of these initial questions will be adaptations of the previous other-objective answer format (OOAF) questions involving pull-down screens.
+We believe that many of these initial questions will be adaptations of previous questions involving pull-down screens.
 An example would be matching a list of items to another list or picking the best reason for a given outcome.
 Spreadsheets are likely to be used to test financial statement format.
 Short essays - say a memorandum to a senior partner or drafting an audit opinion - will be required in most simulations.

 A. AICPA Website Tutorial

 The AICPA has created a hands-on tutorial to help you become familiar with new simulations to be used.
-Go to The Uniform CPA Examination web site.
 In addition to this review course it is important that you use this AICPA resource.
 The AICPA is not going to license this software so this is your only source.
 The tutorial will go over such items as:

 1. Format: A review of the new exam’s format will be included.
 Also a thorough demonstration of the navigation functions on the different screens which you must use will be covered.

-2. Simulation Questions: The AICPA tutorial will familiarize candidates with the multiple-choice and simulation questions that are included on the computerized exam.
+2. Task-Based Simulation Questions: The AICPA tutorial will familiarize candidates with the multiple-choice and task-based simulation questions that are included on the computerized exam.

 3. Research Sources: The AICPA will likely expand the form of testing and research databases.
 As the exam expands the additional research source databases will be added annually.
 While we will report these to you, you should also monitor the AICPA website.